Maksimilijan Vanka

-Maksimilijan "Maxo" Vanka (May 11, 1889 - February 2, 1963) was a Croatian-American artist.
+Maksimilijan "Maxo" Vanka (May 11, 1889 - February 2, 1963) was a Croatian and American artist.
 He is best known for the series of murals he completed in 1937 and 1941 at St. Nicholas Croatian Church in Millvale, Pennsylvania.

 Biography

 Early life

-Vanka was born in Zagreb in 1889 as the illegitimate son of two Austro-Hungarian noble families.
-To avoid a scandal, he was given to a peasant woman in the village of Kupljenovo who raised him for the first few years of his life.
-However, at the age of eight, his maternal grandfather learned of his existence and had him sent away to a castle where he had access to an upper-class education.
+Vanka was born in Zagreb in 1889, supposedly the illegitimate son of two Austro-Hungarian noble families.
+He was raised by a peasant woman, a wet nurse named Dora Jugova, in Hrvatsko Zagorje but returned to Zagreb after completing elementary school.

 He studied art under Bela Čikoš Sesija at the College of Arts and Crafts in Zagreb as well as in Brussels with Jean Delville and Constant Montald.
 During World War I, he served with the Belgian Red Cross, because he was a pacifist and would not serve in the regular army.
 After the war, he returned to teach at the College of Arts and Crafts, becoming a professor in 1923.
 He taught composition, drawing and fresco work.
 He was elected as a corresponding member of the Croatian Academy of Sciences and Arts in 1929.
 In 1931 he married an American, Margaret Stetten, whom he met while she was traveling in the Balkans with her parents.
 The couple moved to New York City with their daughter Peggy in 1935.